Neck Pain Treatment

 - Osteoarthritis

-SportsCare Physical Therapists will first perform a thorough professional evaluation of your injury or concern.
-After discussing your goals, activity level, and general health they will create a treatment plan individualized to your needs.
-Therapy may include:
+At SportsCare, physical therapy for neck pain is not a one size fits all approach.
+At your first appointment, your physical therapist will perform a thorough professional evaluation of your injury or concern.
+After discussing your goals, activity level, and general health they will create a plan of care that is customized to your needs.
+Your neck pain treatment plan may include:

 - Manual Therapy